jjvanzon/Circular-Language-Spec/spec/commands/commands-misc-issues.md

 When you are using an active command reference inside a command, then you are giving up the full control over this sub-command’s execution.

-You have to be aware, that when you use an active command reference, the active command reference may already have been executed, or that you may be *waiting* on an external execution to finished.
+You might be aware, that when you use an active command reference, the active command reference may already have been executed, or that you may be *waiting* on an external execution to finished.
 If the external execution won’t finish, then the referring procedure is stuck.
 If the external command object is an inactive command object, it might never execute, and the command might truly be stuck.
 A warning should be generated then.

 This also has consequences for setting parameters for the active command reference.
 If it is already executing or has already executed, then you can not overwrite the parameters.
 This may mean, that it might simply not be allowed to set parameters for an active command reference at all.